A Message from the President

 The BCMB is here to support depots in any way we can.
 Thank you to depot staff for your focus on safety and thank you to Albertans for returning your beverage containers for recycling and a refund.
 We appreciate your commitment to protecting the environment and not throwing your containers away.
 If you have been saving your containers for the last couple of months, we encourage you to return them to a depot when you feel comfortable doing so.

 Below is a list of Frequently Asked Questions (FAQs) for Depot Owners and staff.
 To download a copy of these questions, please click here.

-For pre-made signs provided by the Government of Alberta that you can print and post in your depot, please click here.
+For updated information posters provided by the Government of Alberta that you can print and post in your depot, please click here.
 Links for the signs that are most relevant to depots can also be found below:

 1. With Alberta’s relaunch strategy underway, do I have to remain open?
 Am I permitted to reduce my hours of operation or close?